Hello and welcome to this

 circumstances beyond my control).

-I've now finished writing the ninth book
+I've now finished writing and recording the ninth book

-Hopefully it'll be ready for either Christmas
+and hopefully it'll be ready for early 2018.

 I know that time is such a premium for you all in these technologically-intensive days but I very much hope that at least some of you will give the FREEmp3 audiobook of'Talking in the Dark'a listen.